 SPARK Neuro scores emotion between -10 (negative emotions: fear, anger, sadness, etc.) and +10 (positive emotions: joy, love, relief etc.), with 0 being emotionally neutral.

-Unlike attention, where higher scores are better, emotional scores are more complex.
+More intense is better.
+Unlike attention, where higher scores are better, emotional scores are different.
 The goal is typically to avoid long periods in the neutral zone (close to 0) and to spend more time at the extremes, whether positive or negative.
 Negative emotions do not translate to disliking an ad.
 Quite the opposite!
-An ad that can make you feel fear is often telling a great story.
+An ad that makes you feel tension is telling a more dramatic story.

 "Bye Bye Bye" by Bai ranked in the Top 5.
 Find out why...